xdietcode/mkitchen/README.md

 <h2 align="center">About</h2>
 <br>

-Time-consuming is one of the headache problems people are facing now when preparing for their meals.
+Time-consuming is one of the most concerned problems people are facing now when preparing for their meals.
 Minimalist Kitchen website offers great collections of easy 30 minutes or less recipes, featured categories, recipes related groceries and kitchenware shopping, which can make cooking fun and easy!

 **Our Mission:**